-- Step 1 Determine total number of days that an employee was employed as a contributor in the four-year period immediately preceding the date of application for benefits in terms of this Chapter. - Step 2 Divide total number of days by 52 multiplied by seven and disregard any fraction of the resultant figure. - Step 3 Subtract from this amount any days benefits (excluding maternity benefits) received in the four-year period immediately preceding the date of application for benefits in terms of this Chapter - Step 4 The resultant figure determines the days of benefits that a contributor is entitled to. - 3.
-Short-time or temporary lay-off is not unemployment for purposes of claiming benefits.
+- Step 1 Determine total number of days that an employee was employed as a contributor in the four-year period immediately preceding the date of application for benefits in terms of this - Step 2 Divide total number of days by 52 multiplied by seven and disregard any fraction of the resultant figure. - Step 3 Subtract from this amount any days benefits (excluding maternity benefits) received in the four-year period immediately preceding the date of application for benefits in terms of this - Step 4 The resultant figure determines the days of benefits that a contributor is entitled to.

-^{2.} Method of calculating days of benefits that a contributor is entitled to:
+2. Method of calculating days of benefits that a contributor is entitled to:

-(c) the contributor is registered as a work-seeker with a labour centre established under the Skills Development Act, 1998 (Act No. 97 of 1998); and (d) subject to subsection (3), the contributor is capable of and available for work.
-(2) An unemployed contributor is not entitled to the benefits referred to in subsection (1) if- 5 (a) the contributor fails to report at the times, dates and places stipulated by the 5 claims officer in terms of section 17(4)(d); or (b) the contributor refuses without good reason to undergo training and vocational counselling for employment under any scheme approved by the Director-General in terms of this Act or any other law.
-(3) Despite subsection (1)(d) and subject to section 20(1)(a), a contributor who becomes ill while in receipt of unemployment benefits, remains entitled to unemployment benefits if the claims officer is satisfied that the illness is not likely to prejudice the contributor's chance of securing employment.
-10 Application for unemployment benefits 15 17.
-(1) Application for unemployment benefits must be made in the prescribed form at an employment office.
-(2) The application must be made within six months of the termination of the contract of employment, but the Commissioner may accept an application made after the sixmonth time limit has expired on good cause shown.
-(3) The claims officer must investigate the application and, if necessary, request further information regarding the applicant's continued unemployment.
-(4) If the application complies with the provisions of this Chapter, the claims officer must- 20 (a) approve the application;(b) determine- 25 (i) the amount of weekly benefits for purposes of section 13(3); (ii) the benefits the applicant is entitled to in terms of section 13(4); (c) authorise the payment of the benefits; and (d) stipulate when and where the applicant must report to the employment office for purposes of confirming that the contributor- (i) has been unemployed for the period in respect of which the unemployment benefit has been claimed; and (ii) is capable of and available for work.
-(5) If the application does not comply with the provisions of this Chapter, the claims officer must advise the applicant in writing that the application is defective and of the reasons why it is defective.
-30 Payment of unemployment benefits 18.
-(1) The Director-General must pay the unemployment benefits to the contributor at the employment office at which the application was made or any other employment office determined by the claims officer.
-(2) If the contributor, without good reason, refuses to accept available work, or to 40 undergo appropriate training or vocational counselling, the claims officer may impose a penalty of up to a maximum of thirteen weeks during which no benefits may be paid to the contributor.
-45 Part C: Illness benefits Determination of period of illness under this Part 19.
-(1) For purposes of this Part, the period of illness must be determined from the date the employee ceases to work as a result of the illness or receives less than fifty percent of the normal remuneration from the employer as a result of the illness.
-(2) Subsection (1) applies with the necessary changes in respect of the determination of the periods of maternity and adoption benefits contemplated in sections 24(2) and 27(3), respectively.
-50
+- (b) the contributor refuses without just reason to undergo training and vocational counselling for employment under any scheme approved by the Director-General in terms of this Act or any other law. - (3) Despite subsection (1)(d) and subject to section 20(1)(a), a contributor who becomes ill while in receipt of unemployment benefits, remains entitled to unemployment benefits if the claims officer is satisfied that the illness is not likely to prejudice the contributor's chance of securing employment.

+Application for unemployment benefits

+- 17. (1) Application for unemployment benefits must be made in the prescribed form at an employment office. - (2) The application must be made within six months of the termination of the contract of employment, but the Commissioner may accept an application made after the sixmonth time limit has expired on just cause shown. - (3) The claims officer must investigate the application and, if necessary, request further information regarding the applicant's continued unemployment. - (4) If the application complies with the provisions of this Chapter, the claims officer must- - (a) approve the application; - (b) determine- - (i) the amount of benefits for purposes of section 13(3); - (ii) the benefits the applicant is entitled to in terms of section 13(4); - (c) authorise the payment of the benefits; and - (d) stipulate when the applicant must report to the employment office for purposes of confirming that the contributor- - (i) has been unemployed for the period in respect of which the unemploy- 25 ment benefit has been claimed; and

+- (ii) is capable of and available for work. - (5) If the application does not comply with the provisions of this Chapter, the claims officer must advise the applicant in writing that the application is defective and of the reasons why it is defective.

+Payment of unemployment benefits

+- 18. (1) The Director-General must pay the unemployment benefits to the contributor at the employment office at which the application was made or any other employment office determined by the applicant at the time of application. - (2) If the contributor receives unemployment benefits and without just reason refuses 35 to accept appropriate, available work, or to undergo appropriate training or vocational counselling, the claims officer may impose a penalty of up to a maximum of thirteen weeks during which no benefits may be paid to the contributor.

+Part C: Illness benefits

+Determination of period of illness under this Part

+- 19. (1) For purposes of this Part, the period of illness must be determined from the date the contributor ceases to work as a result of the illness. - (2) Subsection (1) applies with the necessary changes in respect of the determination of the periods of maternity and adoption benefits contemplated in sections 24(2) and 27(3), respectively.